BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. On Sparrow, Choose "Keystore 1", which should already be selected.
    2. Select "Airgapped Hardware Wallet".
    3. Click the "Scan" button for Gordian Seed Tool
-   4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running sparrow.
+   4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
    5. An xpub of the appropriate key derivation should be imported.
-1. [  ] Change the label for Keystone One in Sparrow to be something meaningful like "SSKR Recovery Key"[^25].
+1. [  ] Change the label for Keystore One in Sparrow to be something meaningful like "SSKR Recovery Key"[^25].
 1. [  ] Delete the seed on Gordian Seed Tool.[^26]
 1. [  ] Delete Gordian Seed Tool.

 Finally, you need to divy out your shares, which is how you will recover this seed if you ever need to use it again

 1. [  ] Separate and store the shares[^27][^28].
-   1. Place the overview page and one share in your Home Storage.
+   1. Place the overview page and one printed share in your Home Storage.
-   1. Place one share in your Primary Storage.
+   1. Place one printed share in your Primary Storage.
-   1. Place one share in your Secondary Storage.
+   1. Place one printed share in your Secondary Storage.

 **Suggested Resilience Improvement: Test MicroSD Cards for SSKR Backup.** If you chose the optional[^16] step of also saving your Recovery Key SSKR shares to MicroSD, you should now check those.